jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 #### **Argentina, Austria and Belgium**

-Allende's pursuit of social justice through democratic means finds sympathy around the world, because respect for democracy and respect for social justice is not exclusive to socialism.
+Allende's pursuit of social justice through democratic means finds sympathy around the world, because respect for democracy and respect for social justice are not exclusive to socialism.
 Rather, both should be expected from any government, local or national, regardless of political affiliation or lack thereof.

 _[[ID 113](http://www.abacq.org/calle/index.php?2011/09/15/547-buenos-aires-argentina)] Memorial plate to Salvador Allende at Plaza República de Chile, Buenos Aires, Argentina ([Photo](https://commons.wikimedia.org/wiki/File:Salvador_Allende_en_Plaza_Chile.JPG) by Gelpgim22 (Sergio Panei Pitrau), CC BY 3.0)_

 ![Memorial plate to Salvador Allende, mounted at ground level inside Plaza República de Chile, Recoleta, Buenos Aires Argentina - translated text follows.](assets/113_Argentina_Buenos-Aires_Centennial-memorial-plate.jpg)

-This aptly named park in central Buenos Aires—Republic of Chile Park—is located next to the Chilean embassy in Buenos Aires and has monuments and memorial plates to several Chilean historical personalities.
+This aptly named park in central Buenos Aires—the Republic of Chile Park—is located next to the Chilean embassy in Buenos Aires and has monuments and memorial plates to several Chilean historical personalities.

 > Hommage of the legislature of the City of Buenos Aires in the birth centennial of the President of the Republic of Chile
 >
-> Salvador Allende Grossens
+> Salvador Allende Grossens [_sic_]
 >
 > Fighter for liberty, democracy and social justice
 >
 > 1908 - 26 June - 2008
->
-> [_Note: the typo is included in the memorial plate itself._]

 A photo from the park submitted to [Google Maps](https://goo.gl/maps/bC8B4zyaEvwK6u64A) by Ramon Luizaga on December 2021 reveals that there is another memorial plate to Allende inaugurated by the legislature of the City of Buenos Aires during the 25th anniversary of the coup in 1998.